-Even the smallest amount will make a difference in providing high quality care for underserved women who are native Greeks, immigrants, Muslim minorities and Roma.
+Even the smallest amount will make a difference in providing high quality care for underserved women who are native Greeks, immigrants and minorities.
 This service is provided free of charge.

 Your contribution will help care for an underserved woman making a meaningful impact in her life.
 One life saved will impact whole communities and generations to come!

 Any amount will help, but here is a short list that gives you an idea of what your contribution will mean:

 1 Euro will send the result home to the women from her cancer screening, translated into her spoken language and in Greek.